 The park is recruiting volunteers to assist with monitoring of the peregrines and education the public about the species.
 If you are interested in volunteering with this effort, please email us.

-The NPS will be sharing updates throughout the season and encourage park visitors to look for the peregrine falcons as they soar and hunt overhead.
+We encourage park visitors to look for the peregrine falcons as they soar and hunt overhead.
 Share your photos of the peregrine falcons with us by tagging the park's social media channels @harpersferrynps and using the hashtags #HFfalcons or #HarpersFerryFalcons.

 A: Maryland Heights is the last known historic nesting site in Maryland to have a productive peregrine eyrie (nest) prior to the decline of the species.